Alice Maze

 Sound

 Rules: You start this maze on the red square, and your current position is always shown in red.
 You must make a series of moves that will take you to the goal.
-Begin each move by following one of the arrows in the red square, and travel in a straight line for a distance equal to d.
-At the start, d equals 1.
-When you land on a square with a red arrow, 1 is added to d.
-When you land on a square with a yellow arrow, 1 is subtracted from d.
-Two of these mazes has blank squares, which you may not land on.
+Begin each move by following one of the arrows in the red square, travel in a straight line for a distance equal to d, and then click on the square where your move ends.

 When you solve one of these mazes, the program outputs a code that looks something like: Code=842.
 The number doesn’t mean anything, but you might use it to prove to a friend that you solved a particular maze.
 Or you might set up a contest where people should solve one or more of these mazes, then e-mail you the numbers that follow Code=.